-If you are experiencing fuel flow problems, a quick method of checking if the problem is in your fuel system is to connect a 6-gallon portable tank to your enoine.
+If you are experiencing fuel flow problems, a quick method of checking if the problem is in your fuel system is to connect a 6-gallon portable tank to your engine.

-Your fuel tank may be equipped with a removable fuel filter screen and an anti-siphon valve (see diagram for location) which should both be checked if you are experiencing problems.
-In some models there is a manual shut off valve instead of the anti-siphon valve.
-This shut off valve should be closed when servicing the fuel system to avoid any spillage of fuel into the bilge.
+Your fuel tank may be equipped with a removable fuel filter screen (see diagram for location) which should both be checked if you are experiencing problems.

+The Manual shut off valve should be closed when servicing the fuel system to avoid any spillage of fuel into the bilge.

-Avoid fuels containing alcohol.
+Do not use fuels containing alcohol.
 Alcohol, particularly methanol, will shorten the life of elastomers such as hoses and gaskets and water which alcohol absorbs makes fuel more corrosive to metals in tanks and carburetors.